-Jealousy is one of the harder human emotions to get through, and feels especially intense when it involves your partner.
+Jealousy, otherwise known as the green-eyed monster, is one of the harder human emotions to experience in romantic relationships.
+And it feels especially intense when it involves your partner’s ex.

-But jealousy, besides being one of the least attractive emotional states, tends to harden with time (if it’s not addressed) and can lead to problems in your relationship.
+But jealous feelings, besides being one of the least attractive emotional states, tend to harden with time.
+If it’s not addressed, romantic jealousy can lead to problems in your relationship.
 Also, it’s no fun to experience.

-Here are some tips on how to cope if you find yourself jealous of your partner’s ex:
+Here are some tips on how to overcome jealousy if you feel jealous of your partner’s ex.

 2. Examine why you’re focusing on a past relationship